 NSA Family Programs is honored to have the TAC as a part of the Family Programs team.
 They are expected to be excellent representatives of the NSA and its mission.
 TAC members will be featured on the website and may also be featured in various communications and publications.
 The TAC works at the discretion of the Family Programs committee.

 For more information, check out our TAC Guidelines.

 Teen Advisory Council

 TAC member terms are 3 years.
-A member may only serve more than 3 years if they are elected to the TAC Chairperson position after serving on the council.
-The TAC Chairperson term is 3 years however if the Chairperson turns 21 years old prior to the conclusion of their 3-year term, they will be required to step down.
+A member may only serve more than 3 years if they are appointed Teen Program Coordinator after serving on the council.

 Teen Advisory Council (TAC) Representative

 A TAC Representative is responsible for working with Executive and Family Program in the development, coordination, and evaluation of all NSA programs related to youth, particularly teenagers.
 Their responsibilities will include, but are not limited to, working with local chapters to coordinate youth days and symposiums, submission of articles and ideas for Letting GO relating to youth, assisting in the development of parent support services, and working with other appropriate committees to review and/or recommend new materials and programs for youth.

 The TAC is overseen by the Teen Program Coordinator(s) (TPC; no more than 2).
 The TPCs facilitate TAC meetings and oversee larger objectives, such as one-day teen events, conference teen programming, nationwide social events, and advocacy/engagement projects.